 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.

-To request confidential communications, you must make your request in writing to Patient Relations at the Ochsner facility where you receive your care.
+To request confidential communications, you must make your request in writing to Patient and Provider Advocacy at the Ochsner facility where you receive your care.
 We will not ask you the reason for your request.
 Ochsner will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Notification of a Breach of Unsecured Protected Health Information.
 Under certain circumstances, you have the right to or will receive notifications of breaches of your unsecured protected health information.